In a Hurry? Here’s the Short Version

 Nano hairstrokes

-Nano brows are created with a machine and an ultra-fine needle.
+Nano hairstrokes — sometimes called nano blading — are created with a machine and an ultra-fine needle.
 The strokes can look even more delicate and consistent, and this technique is often more stable on slightly oilier or more delicate skin.

 Ombre / powder brows